kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 > the future, this is not possible at the moment, as Volition is not yet
 > implemented on Starknet.

-## Storing the EVM bytecode in the Cairo contract code
+### Storing the EVM bytecode in the Cairo contract code

 The last option is to store the EVM bytecode directly in the Cairo contract code.
-This has the advantage of also being cheap, as this data is not posted on L1.
+This has the advantage of also being cheap, as this data is not stored on L1.

 On Starknet, there is a distinction between classes which is the definition of a